haruulzangi/2022-U18/README.md

 # 2022-U18
-Challenges of Haruulzangi U18 2022
+Now you can see the Haruulzangi U18 2022 round-1 challenges from here.